DJI Phantom 4 Pro Review Summary

 This stunning camera uses an all-new 1-inch image sensor which is nearly 4 times bigger than the sensor on the Phantom 4.
 This will make your photographs and video far more crisp and detailed.
 The camera can capture RAW and JPG images at an astonishing 20 megapixels and record 4k videos at 60 fps.

-The camera also comes with a mechanical shutter to eliminate the jello effect that comes from shooting fast moving objects.
-It also has aperture control from f/2.8 to f/11 that gives you more options for your photography.
+The camera also comes with a mechanical shutter to eliminate the jello effect that comes from shooting fast-moving objects.
+It also has aperture control from f/2.8 to f/11 that gives you more options for shooting better images in low light environments.

 For videography, DJI has really upped their game.
 It can record true 4k at 60 fps using a bitrate of 100mbps for high-quality slow-motion footage.
 You have a wide choice of recording options and if the 4k files are too much, you can downgrade to the equally impressive 2.7k format.
 You can record all these settings in h.264 and h.265 codecs.